Rosa-Fox/mockups/README.md

 ![Accessing SP via Sign On](docs/current-signon.png)

+In future they will access the apps separately via signon:

+SCREEN GRAB SIGN ON

 We needed to decide what the new landing page would be for the Finders app, as it can no longer be `/manuals`: